Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Introduction

-\autoref{fig:model_arc} provides an overview of our model architecture, which adopts a decoder-only architecture~\citep{radford2018improving}.
-Specifically, we model each action dimension as individual action token and predict them auto-regressively to capture dependencies among different dimensions.
+\autoref{fig:model_arc} provides an overview of our model, which adopts a decoder-only architecture~\citep{radford2018improving}.
+Specifically, we model each action dimension as an individual action token and predict them auto-regressively to capture dependencies among different dimensions.
 We dub our method as \textbf{M}ulti-modal \textbf{I}nverse \textbf{D}ynamics \textbf{A}gent\textbf{S} (MIDAS).
+Empirically, we evaluate our method on the VIMA-BENCH~\citep{jiang2023vima} and establish a new state-of-the-art, outperforming VIMA by ${\sim}10\%$ on all 4 evaluation protocols of VIMA-BENCH.
+Our improvement is even more obvious on challenging tasks of VIMA-BENCH, where we achieved performance improvements of 31.8\% on Task 5, 86.3\% on Task 9, 41.0\% on Task 10, and 19.3\% on Task 17 (\autoref{tab:main-result}).
+Furthermore, we showcase our multi-task policy's superior in-context learning ability by modifying the original VIMA-BENCH and designing extra tasks with in-context robot demonstration in the prompt.
+We emphasize this is novel, as simultaneously equipping a robot with multi-task and in-context learning abilities has not been extensively explored in prior research.

-Empirically, we evaluate our method on the VIMA-BENCH~\citep{jiang2023vima} and establish a new state-of-the-art, outperforming the baseline methods by ${\sim}10\%$ on all 4 evaluation protocol outlined in VIMA-BENCH.
-Furthermore, we showcase the in-context learning capabilities of the policy derived from our methods by modifying the original VIMA-BENCH.
-In summary, our contributions can be summarized as follows: \begin{itemize} \item Introduction of the two-stage MIDAS training framework, which establishes a new state-of-the-art on VIMA-BENCH~\citep{jiang2023vima}. \item An effective multimodal prompt encoder that can capture visual and textual details. \item Empirical evidence highlighting the superior in-context learning capabilities of the policy produced via our framework. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item Introduction of the two-stage MIDAS training framework, which establishes a new state-of-the-art on VIMA-BENCH~\citep{jiang2023vima}. \item An effective multimodal prompt encoder that can capture visual and textual details. \item Equipping a multi-task robot with the in-context learning ability.
+To the best of our knowledge, this has not been extensively explored in prior research. \end{itemize}